Domestic Violence Victim Lawyer in Raleigh, NC

 - Temporary protective order (TPO).
 A TPO is meant for emergency situations and is issued without the abuser being present at the hearing.
 The subject of a TPO will have a chance to dispute the order at a later date.

 - 50-B domestic violence protective order (DVPO).
 A 50-B order sets down restrictions that apply for up to one year.
 It is issued after a court hearing at which both sides are present and the abuser may argue against the order.

 At either hearing, you have to demonstrate to the court why you need a protective order.
 As your domestic violence victim attorneys, we would speak on your behalf in court and provide evidence as to why a protective order is needed to safeguard your well-being.

 Another option if you have been significantly injured by domestic violence may be to pursue a personal injury lawsuit.
 Such a claim would seek compensation for your losses, such as for medical expenses, including for psychological counseling, and/or for lost income if you were unable to work or your career suffered because of the abuse.

-Filing for a Protective Order in Wake County
+Filing for a Protective Order in Raleigh

 Wake County courts have made it relatively easy for someone with a legitimate complaint of domestic violence to obtain a restraining order.
 A domestic violence victim’s lawyer from Younce, Vtipil, Baznik & Banks can assist to ensure the process of seeking a protective order goes smoothly and that you are supported in every way at this emotionally charged point in time.
-We have male and female attorneys and staff members to ensure your comfort.
+We have male and female domestic violence attorneys and staff members to ensure your comfort.